2016 Public Agenda

 The Oklahoma Educational Planning and Assessment System (EPAS) provides assessments of college readiness and helps teachers, students and families identify the need for academic readiness.
-School districts volunteer to participate in the program that includes three assessments, EXPLORE, PLAN and the ACT.
-EPAS serves 467 school districts and more than 90 nonpublic schools that serve 89,000 eighth- and 10th-graders.
+School districts volunteer to participate in the program’s three assessments, EXPLORE, PLAN and the ACT.
+EPAS serves more than 450 public schools and more than 80 nonpublic schools that serve 89,000 eighth- and 10th-graders.
 Improvements in many major areas have been documented, including ACT scores, college-going rates and remediation.

 Oklahoma State Regents for Higher Education